xenobyteOG/bbfxrtoxml/README.md

 First off let me say I don't code and I've never made a Github Repo before so if it's wrong, let me know and I apologize.

 You can find the information inside the index.js file, but I will sum it up here also.
-To use this program, go into the folder wherever the unpacked frpg_sfxbnd_commoneffects-ffxbnd-dcx folder is and then create the output folder in the same folder which is output/sfx/effect and then use the javascriptnode download to run "node index.js" (or whatever you use to run javaript) and it will create and entire folder in output/sfx/effect with files of all the FXRs that look like this inside (only peices to keep it from spamming 10000 lines) If you need a primer on what an FXR file is like inside, check here: http://soulsmodding.wikidot.com/tutorial:ffx-files-for-sfx-explained
+To use this program, go into the folder wherever the unpacked frpg_sfxbnd_commoneffects-ffxbnd-dcx folder is and then create the output folder in the same folder which is output/sfx/effect and then use the javascriptnode download to run "node index.js" (or whatever you use to run javascript) and it will create and entire folder in output/sfx/effect with files of all the FXRs that look like this inside (only peices to keep it from spamming 10000 lines) If you need a primer on what an FXR file is like inside, check here: http://soulsmodding.wikidot.com/tutorial:ffx-files-for-sfx-explained

 {
   "Meta": {